IzaanArain/EMS-summer-2023-Project-frontend/README.md

 To access the application's functionalities, users are required to sign up and log in.
 The authentication process is implemented using JSON Web Tokens (JWT), a popular method for securing web applications.
 Once logged in, users can view their personal events, providing a personalized experience within the application.

-This was built using the MERN stack, which includes MongoDB, Express.js, React, and Node.js.By leveraging these technologies, EMS offers a seamless experience for users to track their fitness activities, ensuring that their data is securely stored and easily accessible.
+This was built using the MERN stack, which includes MongoDB, Express.js, React, and Node.js.By leveraging these technologies, EMS offers a seamless experience for users to track their events, ensuring that their data is securely stored and easily accessible.

 ## Features